Burger King products: Soft drinks

 Traditionally Burger King has sold soft drinks from the Coca-Cola Company in its home market.
 In 1983, PepsiCo garnered the $444 million beverage supplier contract from its rival, and, in the midst of extreme market debate over the future of the contract, had it renewed for a second term in 1987.
 The company won the contract by strengthening the marketing and advertising program ties between Burger King and itself.
 The contract lasted three more years when, partially based upon Pepsi's growth as a restaurant operator with its Tricon Restaurants division, Burger King moved its beverage contract back to Coca-Cola.

 Since 1990, Burger King has continued using Coca-Cola as its beverage supplier, renewing its contract several times.
 The Coca-Cola contract is not without its problems; the 1999 contract called for the Coca-Cola branded Icee products to be made a permanent menu item in all American locations.
 After the rollout, it was discovered that Coca-Cola employees had faked product test information to bolster prospective sales numbers in an effort to entice franchisees to enroll in a summertime advertising push.
 Several Coke employees were terminated, and Coca-Cola changed the in-store promotional materials to emphasize the Icee name.
 The 2003 contract officially extended the relationship between the two companies so that Coca-Cola was the exclusive supplier of soft drinks for the company.
 Before this, individual international franchises would negotiate their own contracts with their company of choice.
 The 2003 contract gave Coca-Cola new access to the 3,000 operating or planned restaurants on the Asia-Pacific rim, in Europe, and in South and Central America.
-The purchase of Burger King by 3G Capital lead to a change in the beverage contract for the Caribbean and Latin America markets.
+The purchase of Burger King by 3G Capital led to a change in the beverage contract for the Caribbean and Latin America markets.
 3G, which owns AmBev and is the producer and distributor of PepsiCo products in the region, started cross-licensing between its two companies in April 2011 and switched to Pepsi in these markets.